Model Private School, Abu Dhabi

 Model Private School is situated in Mussafah, Abu Dhabi, in the United Arab Emirates.
 The school follows the Indian CBSE syllabus till Std.
-VII And SCERT, Kerala Syllabus from Std.
-IX to XII.
+X And Kerala Syllabus from Std.
+VIII to XII.

 Facilities of the school include laboratories for physics, chemistry and biology, a library, a basketball ground with hoops, volleyball court with nets and a grassy football ground.

 The school works in 2 shifts, Forenoon/Morning for girls 4th grade and above and Afternoon for boys 4th and above.
 Below 4th graders can choose between afternoon and forenoon, it is a conglomerate of New Indian Model School.
 Students of the Model Private School, Abu Dhabi, have bagged exceptional results in the Grade 12 Higher Secondary Examination under the Kerala syllabus.

 Curriculum and programs

 Academic year of the school commences on 15 April and ends on 15 March of the following year.
 The school remains closed for summer vacation for approximately two months during July and August.

 The school has classes from L.K.G to 12 std.
 Subjects taught include: